-A Visiting Scholar at the University of California, Berkeley, during the winter term 2016, Linda M. Morra is currently serving as the Craig Dobbin Chair of Canadian Studies at University College Dublin to June 2017.
-For this appointment, she developed the Canada 150 conference, “Untold Stories of the Past 150 Years,” which she will co-organize with Dr. Paul Halferty, the Director of Canadian Studies, for April 2017.
-She is a Full Professor in the English Department at Bishop’s University, where she teaches Canadian literature, Canadian and Cultural Studies, Indigenous literatures, women’s writing, feminist theory, theories of globalization, and American Literature.
+A Visiting Scholar at the University of California, Berkeley, during the winter term 2016, Linda M. Morra also served as the Craig Dobbin Chair of Canadian Studies at University College Dublin to June 2017.
+For this appointment, she developed the Canada 150 conference, “Untold Stories of the Past 150 Years” (April 2017) from which a volume of papers was selected for publication.
+She is currently a Full Professor in the English Department at Bishop’s University, where she teaches Canadian literature, Canadian and Cultural Studies, Indigenous literatures, women’s writing, feminist theory, theories of globalization, and American Literature.

-She served as the President of the Quebec Writers’ Federation (2014-2016) and sits on the advisory board for Guernica Press, Canadian Literature, and Studies in Canadian Literature.
+She is the President of the Quebec Writers’ Federation (2014-2016; 2017-2018) and sits on the advisory board for Guernica Press, Canadian Literature, and Studies in Canadian Literature.
 She runs the Morris House Reading Series at Bishop’s University, and conceived of and runs the Student Writing Week/End in the Eastern Townships (SWEET) and organized the Literary Umbrella of Quebec (LUQ).